CIS-566-2018/homework-6-particle-system-Sangeun44/README.md

-If the user clicks left button, it will create an attractor on the 0 z-plane. when you attract it will
+If the user clicks left button, it will create an attractor on the 0 z-plane. when you attract it will be really weak.
+It's hard to see and really slow

-If the user clicks the right button, it will create a repeler on the 0 z-plane. when you repel, it will repel everything away
+If the user clicks the right button, it will create a repeler on the 0 z-plane. when you repel, it will repel everything away from that point, it will look like the particles are repelling towards u

 After getting the position of attraction from main.ts, check if a particle is in range 20 of the point. if it is in range 20, it's acceleration will be away/from the click point.